-Configuration of Tapestry IOC services – both those provided by Tapestry and those you write yourself.
+Tapestry IOC Configuration is the configuration of both the IOC services provided by Tapestry and those you write yourself.
 Both are configured in the same way: using Java, not XML.

 One of the key concepts in Tapestry IoC is distributed configuration.
 The distributed part refers to the fact that any module may configure a service.
 Distributed configuration is the key feature of Tapestry IoC that supports extensibility and modularity.

 Modules configure a service by contributing to service configurations.
-This seems esoteric, but is quite handy, and is best explained by an example.
+This may seem esoteric but is really pretty simple.
+We'll explain with an example.

 Let's say you've written a bunch of different services, each of which does something specific for a particular type of file (identified by the file's extension), and each implements the same interface, which we'll call FileServicer.
 And now let's say you need a central service that selects the one of your FileServicer implementations based on a given file extension.
 You start by providing a service builder method: